 Schlage Smart Locks: What you need to know

 Schlage offers a range of four smart lock options with varying features and aesthetics.
 The Schlage Encode is the company’s smart Wi-Fi deadbolt that connects to your home’s Wi-Fi system.
 The Sense model is a deadbolt smart lock that connects to your cell phone to control access.
 The Connect model is great for pairing to other smart home products and alarm systems, thanks to its Z-Wave and Zigbee compatibility.

-- WORKS WITH ALEXA.
-Check the status of your lock and lock / unlock your door.
-In addition, Alexa will let you know when your battery is...
+- Works with Alexa.
+Check the status of your lock and lock/unlock your door.
+In addition, Alexa will let you know when your battery is running...

 - Fingerprint-resistant, capacitive touchscreen with easy one-touch locking.
-Optional voice control offers hands-free convenience when using...
+The optional voice control offers hands-free convenience when...

 - Built-in alarm technology senses potential security breaches at the lock, while the low battery indicator offers advanced warning for...

 - Easy to install with just a screwdriver.
 Unique Snap ‘n Stay technology snaps the deadbolt onto the door so both hands are free during...

 - Smart home capability: Schlage smart locks are compatible with Z-Wave and Zigbee technologies, along with Alexa, HomeKit and Google Assistant.